HaloMind-Research/halomind-research.github.io/_pages/ddv-mamba.md

 ---
 layout: page
-title: "Deep Delta Vision Mamba: A Lightweight State Space Architecture with Deep Delta Learning for Efficient Remote Sensing"
+title: "DeltaGate-CNN: A Lightweight Convolutional Architecture for Efficient Remote Sensing Image Classification"
 permalink: /publications/ddv-mamba/
 ---

 ### Abstract
 Real-time land cover classification on autonomous satellites requires models that are accurate, lightweight, and computationally efficient within strict hardware constraints.
 Vision Transformers and convolutional neural networks reach state-of-the-art results on benchmarks, but their quadratic self-attention cost and large numbers of parameters make them unsuitable for edge computing.
-We propose Deep Delta Vision Mamba (DDV-Mamba), a hierarchical model consisting of two principled components.
-First, we extend the Deep Delta operator from one-dimensional to two-dimensional feature maps: each DDV block chooses to erase redundant spectral data along a learned projection direction and write discriminative data through an SSM-gated pathway, controlled by a channel-wise sigmoid gate.
-Second, an SSM-inspired gated aggregation module substitutes self-attention with depthwise convolution and channel-wise gating, restoring global context at linear rather than quadratic complexity.
-To assess deployment feasibility beyond pure accuracy, we define the Deployment Efficiency Score (DES = Accuracy×FPS / Parameters(M)), a multi-criteria score that balances model performance, speed, and efficiency.
-Assessed on EuroSAT, DDV-Mamba reaches 96.95% accuracy with 5.08 M parameters at 510 frames per second, achieving DES = 9733.2, a 13.1× relative improvement over ResNet50 (DES = 743.2) and 166.9× over ViT-B/16 (DES = 58.3).
+We propose the DeltaGate-CNN (DG-CNN), a hierarchical architecture combining two mechanisms for edge deployment.
+First, a Gated Depthwise Aggregation module efficiently captures local spatial context.
+Second, we extend the Deep Delta operator to 2D feature maps, allowing each block to selectively erase redundant spectral data and write discriminative features using a channel-wise sigmoid gate.
+To assess deployment feasibility beyond pure accuracy, we define the Deployment Efficiency Score (DES = Accuracy × FPS / Parameters(M)), a multi-criteria score that balances model performance, speed, and efficiency.
+Assessed on EuroSAT, DG-CNN reaches 96.95% accuracy with 5.08 M parameters at 510 frames per second, achieving DES = 9733.2, a 13.1× relative improvement over ResNet50 (DES = 743.2) and 166.9× over ViT-B/16 (DES = 58.3).
 An ablation experiment validates the architectural necessity of the Deep Delta block, whose removal causes a 58.38 percentage-point accuracy collapse.

 ### Key Methodologies & Contributions